Huaer02/Neural-Solver-Library/README.md

 ## Contact

-If you have any questions or want to use the code, please contact [wuhx23@mails.tsinghua.edu.cn](mailto:wuhx23@mails.tsinghua.edu.cn) or describe it in Issues.
+If you have any questions or want to use the code, please contact our team or describe it in Issues.

 Current maintenance team: